ceponatia/copilot-changelog/README.md

 # Copilot Changelog → Discord

 Post GitHub Copilot changelog updates from the GitHub Changelog RSS feed to a Discord channel using a webhook.
-Summaries can be basic (no AI), generated with GitHub-hosted models, or via OpenAI if you provide credentials.
+Summaries can be basic (no AI) or generated with GitHub-hosted models.
+An OpenAI fallback exists in code but is no longer used in CI.

 ## What it does